 The Canopy Challenge Course at Fall Creek Falls includes over 75 wobbly bridges, rope swings, cargo nets, balance beams, and zip lines of varying difficulty.
 Participants move through the aerial adventure course connected to a flexible lifeline system that uses smart-belay technology to ensure connectivity with overhead belay cables.
 More information is available here.

 Prepared food is available at The Village pool snack bar and FCF Golf Course Pro Shop.
 Groceries are sold at the camp store in The Village.
 Fall Creek Falls t-shirts, caps and other souvenirs are available at our two gift shops; one is located at the park office and one located at the camper check-in building.

-The park also has four playgrounds, five covered picnic pavilions and an Olympic-sized pool with a wading area which is open Memorial Day to Labor Day.
+The park also has four playgrounds, five covered picnic pavilions and an Olympic-sized pool with a wading area that is open Memorial Day to Labor Day.

 Park Trail Maps